Franklin-Graham/Magento-Guide/Other Config Explanation/Pull Request.md

 Azure Pull Request (PR) Request Guide:
+Why this PR needed?
+Requesting to add the new store creation URL in the backend code.
 #### **Step 1: Create a New Branch**

 Before making changes, create a new branch from the latest "develop" branch.